Bat Removal New Port Richey

 It can be frightening to discover that bats are living in your home.
 You might think of calling pest control to have them exterminated.
 Bats, however, cannot be treated like termites or ants, they are protected and cannot be simply exterminated.

 Exclusion is a method of removing bats.
 We first find out where the bats are getting inside and seal those openings shut.
 A one-way door is installed once they are no longer able to enter.
-This allows them to leave, but they cannot re-enter.
+This allows them to leave but not reenter.
 This is a process that requires experience so it is best to call a qualified professional and let them take care of the bats.

 Bat Damage